 There are quite a few islands, beaches and inlets located within the province of Puntarenas.
 Along these beaches, you will find plenty of activities for you and your partner or family to enjoy.
 Locals and tourist alike take part in surfing, swimming, hiking, sunbathing and jet skiing.
 If jet or water skiing is your thing, a great place to visit would be the Puntarenas or the Mata Limon Estuary.
 The waters there are much calmer and you can rent tour yachts or go fishing.
 Another good place for this is the Mata Limon Estuary.

 Of the most popular of the nearby beaches is Jacó Beach.
-To locals, Jacó Beach is the party beach which is filled with resort travelers, surfers, locals, and backpackers.
+To locals, Jacó Beach is the party beach that is filled with resort travelers, surfers, locals, and backpackers.
 It is an easy beach to get to with only a two-hour ride from San Jose, which helps in its popularity.
 If you really like to surf, check out the Santa Teresa beach, the Barranca River Mouth, and the Playa Tivives.

 On the northeast end of the Ballena Bay is a nice long stretch of beach called Playa Tambor.
 Here you can enjoy a nice swim, go horseback riding along the shore and hike amongst beautiful coastal vegetation.
 There are many tourism accommodations suited for any traveler at Playa Tambor.
 Other favorite local beaches include Caldera, Mata de Limon, and Organos.
 From the shoreline of the Organos beach, you can see the Negritos and Tortugas Islands.